Americas: Etymology and naming

 The name "America" was first recorded in 1507.
 A world map created by Martin Waldseemüller was the earliest recorded use of the term.
 The name was also used (together with the related term Amerigen) in the Cosmographiae Introductio, apparently written by Matthias Ringmann, in reference to South America.
 It was applied to both North and South America by Gerardus Mercator in 1538.

-"America" derives from Americus, the Latin version of the Italian explorer Amerigo Vespucci's first name.
+It is generally accepted that he derived the "America" nomenclature from the name of Amerigo Vespucci, an Italian explorer, who explored the two continents.
+However, Bristol antiquarian Alfred Hudd suggested in 1908 that the name was derived from the surname "Amerike" or "ap Meryk" and was used on early British maps that have since been lost.
+Richard ap Meryk, anglicised to Richard Amerike, was a wealthy Anglo-Welsh merchant, royal customs officer and sheriff of Bristol.
+According to some writers, he was the principal owner of the Matthew, the ship sailed by John Cabot during his voyage of exploration to North America in 1497.
+The idea that Richard Amerike was a 'principal supporter' of Cabot has gained popular currency in the 21st century.
+There is no evidence to support this.
+Similarly, and contrary to a recent tradition that names Amerike as principal owner and main funder of the Matthew, Cabot's ship of 1497, academic enquiry does not connect Amerike with the ship.
+Her ownership at that date remains uncertain.
+Macdonald asserts that the caravel was specifically built for the Atlantic crossing.

 The feminine form America was originally used to refer to the newly discovered continent, which is why it was accorded with the feminine names of the other continents: Asia, Africa, and Europa.

 Since the 1950s, however, North America and South America have generally been considered by English speakers as separate continents, and taken together are called the Americas, or more rarely America.
+(Note: The singular form "America" is more common in the Spanish language, spoken by the majority in 16 out of the 21 mainland countries of North and South America.
+This was notably demonstrated to English-language audiences during Puerto Rican musician Bad Bunny's pan-Americanist performance at the Super Bowl LX halftime show.)
 When conceived as a unitary continent, the form is generally the continent of America in the singular.
 However, without a clarifying context, singular America in English commonly refers to the United States of America.